MikeInnes/blog/posts/advent-2025/index.md

 answer(load("02.txt"))
 ```

-**Part Two** extends the definition of "invalid" to cover any number made up of repeating sequences of digits, like `123123123`.
+**Part two** extends the definition of "invalid" to cover any number made up of repeating sequences of digits, like `123123123`.
 The easiest way to check for a more complex pattern like this is with a regex.
 In this case:

 ```raven
 fn invalid?(id) {